superseriousbusiness/gotosocial/README.md

 ## Sponsorship + Funding

-**Update regarding corporate sponsors: we are now open and accepting! (with some conditions below)**
+**Update regarding corporate sponsors: we are open to sponsorship arrangements with organizations that align with our values; see the conditions below**

 ### Crowdfunding